one-click-desktop/configuration/README.md

 # Configurations for OneClickDesktop

-This repository contains ansible playbooks examples to help configure systems before deployment of the system.
+This repository contains ansible playbooks examples to help configure modules before deployment of the system.
 Basically it describes all dependencies for machines running Virtualization Server and Overseer applications.
 Before any actions please read this instruction.